Fector101/android_notify/README.md

 - persistent : To make notification stay after user clicks clear All
 - close_on_click : To close notification on click

+### Instance.addButton

+args

+- text : Button Text

+### Instance.updateTitle

+args

+- new_title : String to be set as New notification Title

+### Instance.updateMessage

+args

+- new_message : String to be set as New notification Message

+### Instance.updateProgressBar

+args

+- current_value (str): the value from progressbar current progress
+- message (str,optional): defaults to last message

+### Instance.removeProgressBar

+This Removes Progress bar

+args

+- message (str, optional): notification message, Defaults to 'last message'.
+- show_on_update (bool, optional): To show notification brifely when progressbar removed.
+Defaults to True.

+### Instance.addNotificationStyle

+This is useful to add style after Notification is sent or Add more styles to Notification args

+- style: choosen style options are in the `NotificationStyles` class `['simple','progress','inbox','big_text','large_icon','big_picture','both_imgs]`
+- already_sent: specfiy if notification.send() method has already been called, it defaults to false

 ## Image Requirements